Conservation laws and slow dynamics determine the universality class of interfaces in active matter: Coarsening of liquid-solid interfaces

+We now perform a finite-size analysis of systems with the smallest values of the control parameter, corresponding to the most densely packed solids.
 We first consider the system with $\Gamma = 0$ (left-hand side of Fig.~\ref{fig: coarsening liquid solid 2}).
-As shown in Fig.~\ref{fig: coarsening liquid solid 2}a) and c), the interface coarsen in a manner that prohibits a clear extraction of $z$.
-The steady state $W^2$ can however be extracted and is given in panel b).
+As shown in Fig.~\ref{fig: coarsening liquid solid 2}a) and c), the interface coarsens in a manner that prohibits a clear extraction of $z$.
+The steady state $W^2$ can, however, be extracted and is given in panel b).
 The approximate logarithmic scaling suggests $\chi \simeq 0$.
 This trend is consistent with the height structure factor $S_h(k)$ shown in panel d), which predicts $0\lesssim\chi\lesssim0.15$.

 In contrast, the system with $\Gamma \neq 0$ (right-hand side of the figure) shows more regular behavior.
 As seen in panel e), the coarsening appears well-behaved, and analysis of panels f) and g) yields estimates of $0\lesssim\chi \lesssim 0.1$ and $z \simeq 2.25$.